teahkm/thesis_code/README.md

 # Code for 'On Recent Advances in Compressed Sensing'

-This repository contains the code that reproduces the figures in the thesis 'On Recent Advances in Compressed Sensing'.
+This repository contains the code used in the thesis 'On Recent Advances in Compressed Sensing'.

 ## Structure of this repository
-* _data_ contains the original test images and the square gray scale versions
+* **data** contains the original test images and the square gray scale versions
-* _figures_ contains the code that reproduces the figures
+* **src** contains the code that reproduces the figures

 ## Dependencies
 This code in this repository requires the installation of